tendry-lab/device-ui/src/help.md

 **SECURITY WARNING**

 It is highly recommended to update the default WiFi password to a more secure one.
+The new password should be at least 8 characters.

 ## mDNS Configuration